sheenest/Data-Analysis-of-Racial-and-Demographic-Trends-of-High-School-Education-in-California-United-States/README.md

 **Question 2.
 For the Top 5 Countries with the highest Dropout rates in 2022, how did the dropout rates vary from 2017 to 2022?
 Which country of the 5 had a significant increase in Dropout Rates after 2019(after Covid 19 Pandemic)?**
 _Methodology_
 1. Create a Pivot Table from the data on a seperate sheet, named County Yearly Dropout.
-This sheet is created in [ACGR Dropout Rates](https://docs.google.com/spreadsheets/d/1wkpduouZsWpbPY3YoUNc3CZhI6z2E4JB492esOP2N-8/edit?usp=sharing).
+This sheet is created in [ACGR](https://docs.google.com/spreadsheets/d/1zc8FEzi5wkwPSBJD1SgmVf1vp_lN6pdns5f7aXnaASc/edit?usp=sharing).
 2. The settings of the Pivot Table are set as such:
    *  Rows: Academic Year
    *  Columns: County Name